Fouad Yazji was born in 1959 inside of a Christian-Orthodox family in Syria, which is dominated by Muslim-Sunni Muslims.

 But then I remembered Nietzsche’s words: “Don’t make your thoughts public.
 Only ordinary people are in public”.
 So I kept my mouth shut.
 I was crazy.

-Do you felt like you were in an Exile?
+Did you feel like you were in an Exile?

 One hundred percent!